Crazy-Ann/gitbook_pub/Opensource/013-Compressor-Head/1503210441-behind-the-scenes.md

 ** 视频介绍**

 > Compressor Head is the playful, and informative source of knowledge around algorithmic compression.
-Join Google Developer Advocate Colt McAnlis and Director Brian Grady behind the scenes and learn about the magic and mania that makes Compressor Head tick.For fun, history, jokes, and math - watch more Compressor Head at http://g.co/compressorhead In Season 1 Colt leads us through Variable Length Codes, The LZ77 Compression Family and Markov Chains.
-In Season 2 Colt schools you in The Burrows-Wheeler transform, Arithmetic Compression and Adaptive Statistical Encoding.Subscribe to the Google Developers channel here: http://goo.gl/mQyv5L
+Join Google Developer Advocate Colt McAnlis and Director Brian Grady behind the scenes and learn about the magic and mania that makes Compressor Head tick.

 ** 视频推介语 **